roverwing/RoverWingHardware/README.md

 directly connect the encoders using a JST PH - JST PH cable, which can be bought from [REV Robotics](http://www.revrobotics.com/ftc/electronics/cables).
 For other peripherals, you can use JST PH - female headers cable from Adafruit: https://www.adafruit.com/product/3950

-You can also use SEEED Studio Grove connectors.
+You can also use SEEED Studio [Grove cables](https://www.seeedstudio.com/cables-c-949.html), available from [Arrow](https://www.arrow.com/en/products/110990031/seeed-technology-limited).
 The contacts and spacing are identical, but the the plastic housing of Grove cable does not completely fit in the PH4 connector, so the fit will not be perfect - but good enough for a solid electrical connection.

 * **Neopixel**.
-Roverwing uses JST PH 3pin connector for the NeoPixel port.
+Roverwing uses JST PH 3-pin connector for the NeoPixel port.
 This is the same connector and same pin order as used by Adafruit Hallowing.
 You can plug in a Neopixel strip such as this one from Adafruit directly: https://www.adafruit.com/product/3919 or you can use the JST ph3 to female